Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You breathe forth a torrent of boiling water in a length 6 *(9m)* cone.
 Each creature in the area must succeed on a CON Save or take 12d6 Fire damage, or half as much damage on a successful one.
 Each Medium or smaller creature in the area is pushed up to 3 *(4.5m)* away.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 7 or higher, the Fire damage increases by 2d6 for each slot level above 6.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the Fire damage increases by 2d6 for each slot level above 6.
 - **Classes**: Druid, Sorcerer
 *(Source: CS)*